pelotom/active-enzyme/README.md

 })
 ```

-Unfortunately this doesn't work, because the `ShallowWrapper` returned by a `find(...)` call is immutable.
+Unfortunately this doesn't work with shallow rendering, because the `ShallowWrapper` returned by a `find(...)` call is immutable.
 It won't be modified when we simulate a click, so the greeting text will apparently never switch to French.
 Instead, we have to re-query from the root wrapper to obtain a new wrapper every time a change occurs.
 Usually immutability is a wonderful thing, but here it's a bit of a pain!
 What we really want is active wrappers.

 That's where this library comes in: